 Assessment information feeds into curriculum planning which ensures that there is progress in concepts from year group to year group, department to department.
 One of our progress measurements is STAPPS, a system designed by staff.
 Staff are able to track next steps in learning and highlight pupils who need intervention and/or further challenge.
 They are also used to identify curriculum areas that need strengthening.
 STAPPS enables staff to pitch the curriculum at the correct level and to ensure topics are progressive across the school.
 We use additional measures for assessment to judge standards against national measures including age-related expectations for neurotypical children.

 Targets are set in collaboration with pupils, parents and other professionals and reviewed together on a regular basis.
 Assessment is moderated across the county and regionally.
 Information and data is held at school, local authority and national level.

 Challenge and Relevant Outcomes

-Each Department has a different rationale for the structure of their curriculum although there are some key methods of teaching such as revisiting and reinforcing, building on prior knowledge and skills, teaching in a logical sequence building to an outcome that transfer across all.
+Pupils may move up the Curriculum Tiers at any time, where a greater, challenging pathway is needed and appropriate.
+Key methods of teaching such as revisiting and reinforcing, building on prior knowledge and skills, teaching in a logical sequence building to an outcome transfer across all ages.